Company invested $41.7 million dollars in financial, volunteer, and in-kind support to MA-based not-for-profits in 2021

-The Civic 50 survey was administered by True Impact, a company specializing in helping organizations maximize and measure their social and business value.
-The survey instrument consists of quantitative and multiple-choice questions that inform The Civic 50 scoring process.
+The Civic 50 survey is administered by True Impact and consists of quantitative and multiple-choice questions that inform scoring process.
 The Civic 50 is the only survey and ranking system that exclusively measures corporate involvement in communities.

-Points of Light is a global nonprofit organization that inspires, equips and mobilizes millions of people to take action that changes the world.
+Points of Light is a nonpartisan, global nonprofit organization that inspires, equips and mobilizes millions of people to take action that changes the world.
 We envision a world in which every individual discovers the power to make a difference, creating healthy communities in vibrant, participatory societies.
-Through affiliates in 250 cities across 37 countries, and in partnership with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 14 million hours of service each year.
+Through 177 affiliates across 38 countries, and in partnership with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 16 million hours of service each year.
 We bring the power of people to bear where it's needed most.
-For more information, visit: www.pointsoflight.org.
+For more information, visit http://www.pointsoflight.org.

 SOURCE Blue Cross Blue Shield of Massachusetts